5 Things They Don't Tell You About the Tegalalang Rice Terraces

 5. Wear Mosquito Repellent (Duh!)

 Where there is tall grass, there are mosquitos.
 It’s a well-known fact, but something we often forget about when traveling.
-As long as you give yourself a good spritz, especially on the areas where your skin is showing, you should be good!
+As long as you give yourself a good spritz with a high quality repellent like this one, especially on the areas where your skin is showing, you should be good!
 It can be hard to enjoy a sightseeing spot when you’re getting eaten alive by mosquitos so repellent can go a long way!

 Final Thoughts